charmed-kubernetes/bundle/fragments/k8s/cdk/README.md

 juju run-action kubernetes-worker/0 microbot delete=true
 ```

-If you no longer need Internet access to your workers remember to unexpose the
+If you no longer need Internet access to your workers, remember to unexpose the
 kubernetes-worker charm:

 ```